anikman98/anikman98/README.md

 - 👋 Hi, I’m @anikman98
 - 👀 I’m interested in learning new technologies and implementing them
-- 🌱 I’m working on React.js and Laravel
+- 🌱 I’m working on React.js and ASP.NET Core
 - 📫 How to reach me -
 -                       LinkedIn : https://www.linkedin.com/in/anikman98/
 -                       Instagram : @anikmandal98